Office of Experiential Learning and Career Management

 Millersville University encourages prospective students with disabilities to contact the Office of Learning Services in Lyle Hall at 717-871-5554 to discuss their needs.
 Students requesting assistance must complete a Special Assistance Request form and provide detailed documentation from their professional or healthcare practitioner regarding the nature of and limitations imposed by their disability.
 Accommodations are arranged upon completion of this process.

-Health Services, located in the Witmer Building, provides medical care to all registered students by licensed medical professionals.
-There is no charge for a visit to Health Services.
-There may be minimal charges for medications and testing.
-Services include treatment for minor illness and injuries; men’s and women’s health exams; monitoring and management of some chronic health conditions; education and advice for health concerns; physical examinations; TB testing; and immunizations, including FREE influenza vaccines.
-In-house laboratory testing and medical procedures such as EKGs, wound care and laceration repair are provided, with referrals to specialists as indicated.
-Students who do not need to be seen can obtain OTC medications and supplies from the Self Care Cart, located in the reception area.
-A health evaluation/physical is required by Health Services.
+Health Services, located in the Witmer Building, provides medical care to all registered students.
+They have a professional staff of physicians, nurse practitioner, and registered nurses.
+There is no charge to be evaluated by a provider for acute illnesses or injuries.
+Most treatments and over-the-counter medications are free.
+They have a dispensary in house which has common antibiotics that can be prescribed to the students for a small fee.
+Services provided include treatment for minor illness and injuries, monitoring and management of chronic health conditions, sexual health, physical examinations, TB testing, and immunizations (including FREE influenza vaccines), in-house laboratory testing, and medical procedures such as EKGs, wound care, and laceration repair.
+Students who do not need to be seen can obtain over-the-counter medications and supplies from the Self Care Cart, located in the reception area.
+A health evaluation form which includes medical history, physical exam, and immunization records are required to be submitted by all students.
 Refer to the Health Services website, www.millersville.edu/healthservices for forms and further information.
 Appointments are available by calling 717-871-5250.

 Graduate students are required to have a Millersville University student identification card, which may be obtained at the Campus ID Office in Boyer Computer Center.
 This identification serves as a library and activity card.
 Personal photo can be uploaded in advance for quick pickup.
 There is no charge for the initial ID card; replacement cost is $25.
 The Campus ID Office is open Monday through Friday, 8 a.m. to 4 p.m., 717-871-7008.